Tibet Travel 2019-Things To Know Before You Go

-As responsible travel agency based in Lhasa, we kept practising our deep knowledge of responsible Tibet tourism.
+As responsible travel agency based in Lhasa, we kept practicing our deep knowledge of responsible Tibet tourism.
 Here are some of our guidelines and hope it can make visitors aware of the cultural differences between Tibet and many western nations that travelers come from.
 With an average elevation of over 4000 meters, Tibet remained inaccessible to most for a great portion of its history.
 A lack of outside influence has helped Tibet’s culture blossom into one of the most unique that can be found on earth.
 With the modern world rapidly encroaching on Tibet and its people, abiding by a few guidelines can go a long way in terms of helping local Tibetans feel comfortable with foreign visitors.

 Ask permission before photographing people or religious sites!